Monday, 16 May 2022

 It's now 14 months since I came out of hospital.
 During that time, I have been confined to bed for 22/24 hrs.
 I sit out on a recliner, but 2 hours still exhaust me.
 I have carers three times a day.

 I have no shower downstairs.
-My bed is in the Conservatory which is now my room.
+My bed is in the conservatory which is now my room.
 I have daily bedside washes which are mostly done by carers as I have not enough energy.

 My hair is washed in a basin at my bedside table.
 I use a commode in the same room.
 We are currently speaking with an architect to see what changes need to be done to our home.